dboland/minc-devel/BUILD.md

 **Note**: By default, MinC will be installed in the **C:\minc-release** directory.
-If you want another install location, uncomment and change the 'DESTDIR' variable in config.inc.
+If you want another install location, uncomment and change the *DESTDIR* variable in config.inc.
 It is not advisable to create the MinC root directory in a location like *Program Files*.
 File permissions in this kind of location are unsuitable for OpenBSD to run properly.